What is a guarantor mortgage?

 Accepting the role of a guarantor carries significant legal responsibilities.
 Should the borrower default, the guarantor is legally obligated to assume the mortgage repayments, and their assets may be at risk to settle the debt.

-Choosing the right mortgage lender for guarantor mortgages
+How can I choose the right mortgage lender for guarantor mortgages?

-To find an appropriate mortgage lender, scrutinize their guarantor mortgage products, examining the fine print on interest rates, repayment schedules, and the flexibility offered.
+To find an appropriate mortgage lender, scrutinise their guarantor mortgage products, examining the fine print on interest rates, repayment schedules, and the flexibility offered.
 Seek feedback from customers in similar financial situations.

 All rights reserved